History of roads in Ireland: 20th century onwards

 Several other differences, including in road classification and route-numbering, speed-limits, directional sign-posting and warning and regulatory signposting have developed since the 1920s.
-Signs in Northern Ireland denote distances in miles, while all directional signs placed in the Republic since the 1974 use kilometres.
+Signs in Northern Ireland denote distances in miles, while all directional signs placed in the Republic since 1974 use kilometres.
 Currently speed limits in miles per hour (mph) are used north of the border; those in the Republic are in kilometres per hour (km/h).
 SI speed limits were introduced on 20 January 2005, this involved the provision of 58,000 new metric speed limit signs, replacing 35,000 imperial signs.
 The Republic's road signs are bilingual, using both of the state's official languages, Irish and English while those in Northern Ireland are in English only.
 Northern Ireland uses directional, regulatory and warning signage which is almost identical to that used in Great Britain.
 Warning signs have black symbols on a white background with a red border, enclosed in a triangle-shaped sign.
 However, from 1956, the Republic of Ireland has used diamond-shaped warning signs, with black symbols or writing on a yellow (reddish-orange for temporary signs) background, and more regulatory and warning signage with red slashes and circles compared with the European norm of blue circles for mandatory signs and red circles without slashes for prohibitory signs.
 This is based on the United Nations' 1953 Draft Convention on Road Signs and Signals (an early attempt at reconciling American and European signage practices that led to the Vienna Convention).

 Roads in the Republic are signed with M (for motorways), N (for national roads), R (for regional roads) and L (for Local roads).
 The appearance of L road-numbers on signposts only began in 2006, along with European route numbers on some major roads.
 Roads in Northern Ireland are signed with M (for motorways), A (for A-class roads) and B (for B-class roads).
 There are also C-class roads in Northern Ireland but these road-numbers are not currently shown on signposts.